As a result of Automatic Enrolment, millions of people now have a workplace pension. Find out how this applies to you.

 *The PAYE reference can be found on letters you have received from The Pensions Regulator about Automatic Enrolment.
 Alternatively, it can be found on the letter HMRC sent you when you first registered as an employer or from your payroll software package.

 The Pensions Regulator is a public body set up by the UK Government to regulate work-based pensions.
-There is information and help available on their website and they write to all employers to let them know when their duties start providing guidance on key tasks along the way.
+There is information and help available on their website and they write to all employers to provide additional guidance.